Part of sentences & Five Basic Sentence Patterns.

 - she is singing a song.

 - john bought a bicycle.

 An intransitive verb does not allow a direct object.
 This is a direct object.
 This is a distinction from a transitive verb, which takes one or more objects.
 Intransitive verbs are often identified as those that can’t be followed by who or what.

 complement is a word or phrase which is used to complete the meaning of a sentence.
 The sentence will be complete without it.

-There are three type of complements in English grammar.
+There are three types of complements in English grammar.
 Subject, Object and Verb Complements.

 - Subject complement.

-A Subject complement is a word or phrase that follows a linking verb and identifies or describe any subject.
-Subject complement gives us more information about subject.
+A Subject complement is a word or phrase that follows a linking verb and identifies or describes any subject.
+Subject complement gives us more information about a subject.
 A subject complement can be an adjective, noun or pronoun.

-They are not complete. they need some more words. the words which complete the meaning are call complements.
+They are not complete. they need some more words. the words which complete the meaning are called complements.

 Kene is a teacher.
 Kene = a teacher